MalmbergNilsPolimi/PACSWork/challenges/challenge3/README.md

 - **include/**: Contains the header files.
   - `exportVTK.hpp`: Declaration of functions for exporting data in VTK format.
   - `jacobi.hpp`: Declaration of functions for the Jacobi method.
-  - `utils.hpp`: Declaration of utility functions.
+  - `utils.hpp`: Declaration of functions for boundary conditions.

 - **src/**: Contains the source files.
   - `exportVTK.cpp`: Implementation of functions for exporting data in VTK format.